 Caitlin Cocilova, Staff Attorney, (202) 328-5516, email@example.com

-At the Legal Clinic, Caitlin represents clients seeking access to emergency shelter and affordable housing.
-She also conducts know-your-rights talks for individuals in shelter and engages in both community and policy advocacy efforts.
+Caitlin represents clients seeking access to emergency shelter and affordable housing, and conducts Know Your Rights talks at singles’ and family shelters.
+Caitlin co-created People Power Action, a community group within the Legal Clinic, and engages in community and policy advocacy efforts.

 Amber W. Harding, Staff Attorney, (202) 328-5503, email@example.com